MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/decommission/ad-fs-to-azure-ad-faq.md

 **I have a claims provider trust with another company to access resources?
 How should I move this trust relationship?**

-You should look to take advantage of [Azure AD B2B](/azure/active-directory/external-identities/what-is-b2b) to accomplish the same authentication access.
+You should look to take advantage of [Azure AD B2B](/azure/active-directory/external-identities/what-is-b2b) to accomplish the same authentication access which has more capabilities.

 **We have custom claim rules can Azure AD support these?**